 Paradise Island, New Providence | Bahamas

 One of the most beautiful Caribbean destinations to play poker at the Atlantis Casino, home to the Poker Stars Caribbean Adventure tour and also known as Treasure Island.
+When in Bahamas, be sure to check out my Embrace Resort review, from the GORGEOUS Staniel Cay Bahamas.
+And don’t forget to swim with the pigs when in Staniel Cay too!

 The casino offers three forms of poker, including Five Card, Three Card, Progressive and Texas Holdem.
 The location is full of water parks and beautiful beaches.